broadinstitute/wdl-runner/README.md

-This directory contains utilities that facilitate running WDLs through the Broad's Cromwell execution engine on the Google Cloud Platform.
 # WDL Runner

 Welcome to the WDL Runner repository.

+This repo contains utilities that facilitate running WDL workflows through the Broad's Cromwell execution engine on the Google Cloud Platform (GCP).

 If you are a user and would like some more user-facing documentation, see [readthedocs](https://wdl-runner.readthedocs.io/en/latest/).